Tony-Gagliardi/L4D/README.md

 ### 5.1 Rounds and scheduling

-Pairings and brackets for each round will be posted weekly on <X>.
+Pairings and brackets for each round will be posted weekly on Monday (with the exception of the first round).

 ### 5.2 Scheduling deadline